rstacruz/npm-pipeline-rails/README.md

 > ## End-of-life
 >
-> Rails 6 now recommends using [Webpacker](https://github.com/rails/webpacker) to manage frontend dependencies.
+> July 2020: Rails 6 now recommends using [Webpacker](https://github.com/rails/webpacker) to manage frontend dependencies.
 Thank you to all the contributors who have made npm-pipeline-rails a successful experiment.

 ---